sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Dec 5, 2021 - Session 25

-The group reconvenes and goes through the cave, finding [Ajax](Characters/NPCs/Ajax.md) and
+The group reconvenes and goes through the cave, finding [Ajax](Characters/NPCs/Ajax.md) and many others.